larsvilhuber/MobZ/programs/README.md

 	NOTE: MUST RUN module_prepjtw1990.sas first (inputs created there)

 20.analysis/module_bootstrap.sas
-	creates the 1000 realization of commuting zones and figures for paper
+	creates the 1000 realizations of commuting zones and figures for paper
 	Also creates inputs for appendix table

 ==========================================
 CUTOFF by CLUSTER COUNT GRAPH
 ==========================================